 What’s the best way to organize receipts for small businesses?
 Watch our video and find out!

 Don’t leave any deductions on the table

 As a small business owner, knowing what you can write off can save you money — and every receipt adds up.
 More importantly, it can limit your risk for a CRA audit.
 The general rule of thumb is if the expense was incurred to earn business income, it’s a deductible expense.

 While you may be eager to file as soon as possible, many of the required income slips may not be sent until the end of February.
 Donation receipts may not arrive until March.

 Ensure you have all tax slips available before you submit your tax return (the second week of March should be a safe bet).
 The reason for waiting is to avoid any omissions in your return, which will require refiling your taxes.
 You may also risk getting assessed for unclaimed revenue, which could carry penalties.

-If you use other tax software programs, they typically update their software for new tax laws and rebates, so you may not be able to file until March 1, 2023.
+If you use other tax software programs, they typically update their software for new tax laws and rebates, so you may be unable to file until March 1, 2024.
 Be sure to check before you file!

 Learn how to file taxes in Alberta on our blog.

 With True North Accounting, you’re in good hands with our Chartered Professional Accountant (CPA) professionals, who have extensive knowledge of the changing tax laws.
 Let us help you with deductions, write-offs, expenses, tax returns, GST filing and more.

 Read more about Personal Tax topics that may be helpful to you and your small business.